Quick Guide to Dubai

 When to Visit Dubai

 First step on planning cheap Dubai holidays is this: do you like really hot heat with a huge helping of humidity?
 If you do, then go over from end of May to the end of September - the sun beats down with no rainfall and it's almost 100% humidity.
-Because most people can't handle it, the holiday and flight prices drop too.
+Because most people can't handle such extreme Dubai weather, the holiday and flight prices drop too.

 For those of you dreaming of sunny beach weather in the depths of a UK winter, then it's all about October to April for you - it's beautiful.
 As for other considerations, we've got our fingers on the pulse of things you shouldn't miss.

 If there's one thing Emiratis know how to do, it's shop.
 All you have to do is look at their mammoth malls for proof.
 Hardcore shoppers hit the streets from January to February for the Dubai Shopping Festival, which has fireworks and concerts to spur you on your quest for the perfect shoes.